microsoft/helm-web-api/README.md

-# Helm Charts installation through http endpoints
+# On-demand micro-services deployment for Kubernetes via HTTP endpoints

 ## Enabling applications in your Kubernetes cluster to programmatically install helm charts and expose them through a single public facing IP